MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - can track versions
 - can set TTL to expire values such as passwords
 - can be integrated with CloudFormation
-- does not rotate parameters by default
+- does NOT rotate parameters by default

 ## Storage